JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Concatenates two strings that represent properly formed paths into one path; also concatenates any relative path elements.

 ```
-FUNCTION AfxPathCombine (BYREF wszDir AS CONST WSTRING, BYREF wszFile AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathCombine (BYREF wszDir AS CONST WSTRING, BYREF wszFile AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |